novena-next/docs/readme.md

 Please report all issues or ideas in this bug tracker.

-Come chat on #kosagi on irc.oftc.net or #novena on irc.freenode.net
+Come chat on #kosagi on irc.oftc.net or #novena on irc.libera.chat

 Repositories
 ------------